 Hilbert’s 23 Problems

-In 1900 Hilbert took a sweeping overview of mathematics.
-He then defined his famous 23 problems.
+In 1900 Hilbert took a sweeping overview of mathematics, defining his famous 23 problems.
 In doing so, he had a greater effect in shaping mathematics in the 20th century than any other person.
 Hilbert outlined 23 problems or questions he thought, if answered correctly, would carry mathematics to a new level.
 The list, he said, was not meant to exclude other problems, it was merely a sample of problems.

 Sample or not, since Hilbert first posed the 23 Problems, a huge amount of work has been done seeking the answers.